Parodia werneri Hofacker

 Parodia werneri subsp. werneri, Notocactus arachnites, Notocactus uebelmannianus

-Parodia werneri is a small cactus, usually solitary, sometimes branching basally to form small clumps.
-It has glossy green body with appressed spines and bears a ring of the most amazing, magenta to royal purple flowers in spring to early summer.
-The stem is shiny dark green, up to 5 inches (12.5 cm) tall and up to 7 inches (17.5 cm) in diameter.
-The flower are small, short funnel-form and about 2 inches (5 cm) in diameter.
+Parodia werneri is a small cactus with a usually solitary dark green stem or sometimes branching basally to form small clumps.
+The stem is globose with appressed spines and grows up to 5 inches (12.5 cm) tall and 7 inches (17.5 cm) in diameter.
+It bears a ring of amazing, magenta to royal purple flowers from spring to early summer.
+The flowers are funnel-shaped and about 2 inches (5 cm) in diameter.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).